-We capitalized costs related to the issuance of debt.
-Debt issuance costs directly related to our Term B Loan are presented within noncurrent liabilities as a reduction of long-term debt in our condensed consolidated balance sheets.
+We capitalize costs related to the issuance of debt.
+Debt issuance costs that were directly related to our Term B Loan are presented within noncurrent liabilities as a reduction of long-term debt in our consolidated balance sheets.
 The amortization of such costs is recognized as interest expense using the effective interest method over the term of the respective debt issue.
-Amortization related to deferred debt issuance costs and original discount costs was \$0.3 million and \$0.8 million for the three and nine months ended September 28, 2019.
-We obtained the Term B Loan on October 1, 2018, as a result there were no debt issuance costs amortized during the three and nine months ended September 29, 2018.
+Amortization related to deferred debt issuance costs and original discount costs was \$0.3 million for both the three months ended March 28, 2020 and March 30, 2019.